selena-flores/black-hole/README.md

 # black-hole
- Using PoseNet to simulate distance.
+ Using clmtrackr to simulate distance. big thanks to Arduno for the clm trackr library, Coding Train for brilliant videos, and Brian House for introducing me to P5.js.